-2.3.5.
+2.3.4.
 Liquidity and Funding Risk

-Liquidity risk arises from the timing of cash flows generated from the Bank's assets, liabilities and off-balance sheet instruments.
+Liquidity risk is the risk that we will fail to meet our financial obligations as they fall due or can only do so at excessive cost.
 The Bank's liquidity management processes and limits are set out in the Treasury Policy which is reviewed and approved annually by BRC and Board.
 Liquidity forecasting is monitored daily by the Bank's Treasury function to ensure the level of High-Quality Liquid Assets continue to meet the guidelines set in the Individual Liquidity Adequacy Assessment Process (ILAAP).
 The Bank holds overnight funds in the Bank of England Reserve Account and invests in high quality debt issued by financial institutions: Covered Bonds, Medium Term Notes and Floating Rate Notes.
 Stress testing is reported quarterly in accordance with the framework set out in the ILAAP.

 During the year, the Board approved the Bank's ILAAP.
 The Bank's Liquidity Coverage Ratio (LCR) is significantly higher than the 100% minimum.
 The Bank also reviews its compliance with the liquidity systems and controls requirements as detailed in the PRA Rulebook.
-In 2020 Pillar 2 liquidity regime was embedded and has been fully incorporated into the ILAAP assessment.
+In 2020 the Pillar 2 liquidity regime was embedded and has been fully incorporated into the ILAAP assessment.